dsc-courses/dsc80-2023-wi/tech_support.md

 ### Replicating the Gradescope Environment

+{: .note }
+If you followed these steps before 7PM on 1/10, and you're unable to run Jupyter Notebooks, you may want to uninstall your `conda` environment and reinstall it with the following updated `requirements.txt` file.
+To delete your `dsc80` conda environment, use `conda env remove -n dsc80`.

 Gradescope has a package environment which it uses to autograde your work.
 It is advised to create the same environment so that there are no issues due to version changes during development vs. evaluation.
 Please follow the below steps to create the environment with required packages.